 Using the pixel in reporting

-In chapter four, we introduced the Facebook pixel and explained how essential it is for audience creation and retargeting.
-Now we’re going to walk you through how to use it in your analytics reporting.
+In Chapter 4, we introduced Facebook pixels and explained how essential they are for audience creation and retargeting.
+Now we’re going to walk you through how to use one in your analytics reporting.

 This is relevant primarily for your conversion campaigns because you need to know if your audience bought (and for what value).
-For consideration campaigns, it’s also useful to know what happened after the click, but is less important as purchase is not the sole purpose of the campaign.
-For that reason, we’ll only be looking at using the pixel in conversion campaigns.
+For consideration campaigns, it’s also useful to know what happened after the click (but is less important as purchase is not the sole purpose of the campaign).
+For that reason we’ll only be looking at using a pixel in conversion campaigns.

-This poses a problem with accuracy because Facebook optimizes in real time, so you’re going to have lagging data.
-The Pixel will track for you whenever someone converts and then Facebook will update that in real time.
-It’s super important to have this tracked because as you start to get more and more conversions, Facebook will get smarter in finding similar people to convert at the cost that you’re targeting.
+This poses a problem with accuracy because Facebook optimizes in real-time, so you’re going to have lagging data.
+A pixel will track whenever someone converts and then Facebook will update it immediately.
+It’s super-important to have this tracked because as you start to get more and more conversions, Facebook will get smarter in finding similar people to convert at the cost you’re targeting.

 You need to also pull in purchase conversion data value so you can drill down and see that the 50 purchases were for $10 items, while the 25 purchase campaign was all $100 items.
 Now it’s clear which one had better ROI.

 Warning!
-If you don’t have your Pixel set up properly to pull in the right conversion values and you’re operating blindly, you could actually be optimizing it towards the wrong campaign.
+If you don’t have your pixel set up properly to pull in the right conversion values and you’re operating blindly, you could actually be optimizing it toward the wrong campaign.
 Make sure you’re optimizing your campaign toward the highest ROI rather than the highest mock conversions.

-Now that you have the fundamentals of campaign analysis, it’s time to look at how you can tweak and test campaigns.
-While we often think that our first idea is the best, it’s often not.
-A/B testing is a foolproof method to determine which video ad, copy and CTA work best for your audience and your aim.
+Now you know the fundamentals of campaign analysis, it’s time to look at how you can tweak and test campaigns.
+While we often think our first idea is the best, it’s usually not.
+A/B testing is a foolproof method to determine which video ad, copy, and CTA work best for your audience and your aim.

-Put simply, an A/B test is a way to try out more than one version of the same ad, only where you’re changing one of the variables.
-Maybe you’re testing out 2 different headlines, or entirely different ad body copy, a photo with people and one without, or even a different CTA.
+Put simply, an A/B test is a way to try out more than one version of the same ad, but where you’re only changing one of the variables.
+Maybe you’re testing out two different headlines, or entirely different ad body copy, a photo with people and one without, or even a different CTA.

 It’s important that you test those against each other and find out which is the winner at a statistically significant level.

-Luckily, Facebook has a tool that takes most of the pain out of A/B testing and helps you build out your split tests inside the Ads Manager.
+Luckily, Facebook has a tool that takes most of the pain out of A/B testing and helps you build split tests inside the Ads Manager.

 Let’s say you’re split testing and targeting all of the United States.
-Facebook will make sure that the two versions of your ad get bucketed into two groups: User A and User B. Next, it ensures that everyone in user group A does not see the ads that user B does, and vice versa.
-The result is an actual siloed test that doesn’t have any cross contamination.
+Facebook will make sure that the two versions of your ad get bucketed into two groups: A and B. Next it ensures that everyone in group A does not see the ads that group B does and vice versa.
+The result is an siloed test that doesn’t have any cross-contamination.

 When it comes to split testing tools, you have a lot of options.
-In the past, it was necessary to use 3rd party split testing tools to compare content in Facebook.
-Nowadays, Facebook has caught up and beats out external tools.
+In the past, it was necessary to use third-party split testing tools to compare content in Facebook, but now Facebook has the best tools.

 Why is Facebook better?
-Because Facebook has the ability to ensure that the audiences you are testing your experiment against aren’t exposed to the “control” test you are running.
+Because they have the ability to ensure the audiences you’re testing your experiment with aren’t exposed to the ‘control’ test you’re running.
 No other ad tool can do this because Facebook is the only one that has the ability to split their user base to avoid contaminating your test audience.

 Creating a split test